 Step 3: On clicking the tab, a new window will be opened that says ‘Beneficiary Sign in’.

-Step 4: Under which you will find a tab to enter your beneficiary ID and password.
+Step 4: Next, you will find a tab to enter your beneficiary ID, password, and captcha details.
 If you do not have the password, you can generate one by clicking on ‘Generate Password’.
 Or, if you have forgotten your password, you can use the ‘Forgot Password’ option to reset your password by following the instructions provided.

 Step 5: After receiving your password, you can use your login credentials (beneficiary ID and password) and view your details, the status of your claims, your medical history, etc.